 AncientPages.com - On October 23, 1919, Manolis Andronikos, a Greek archaeologist, was born.
 Andronikos discovered the tomb of Philip II of Macedon, the father of Alexander III the Great.

-He was born at Bursa, Turkey and later moved with his family to Thessaloniki, Greece.
+He was born in Bursa, Turkey and later moved to Thessaloniki, Greece, with his family.

-He also continued his studies at Oxford University with the professor Sir John D. Beazley (1954–1955) and returned back to the Aristotle University of Thessaloniki in 1957 where he taught Archeology first as instructor and later (1964) as professor.
+He also continued his studies at Oxford University with professor Sir John D. Beazley (1954–1955).
+He returned to the Aristotle University of Thessaloniki in 1957, where he taught Archeology first as an instructor and later (1964) as a professor.

-His greatest discovery occurred in autumn 1977, when he found a tomb at Vergina in Macedonia, which he identified as that of Philip II of Macedon.
-The tomb was unplundered and contained many works of art of amazing richness and exquisite craftsmanship at Vergina in Macedonia, such as a golden larnax (image above).
+His most significant discovery occurred in the autumn of 1977 when he found a tomb at Vergina in Macedonia, which he identified as that of Philip II of Macedon.
+The burial was unplundered and contained many works of art of fantastic richness and exquisite craftsmanship at Vergina in Macedonia, such as a golden larnax (image above).

-The finds from this tomb were later included in the traveling exhibit "The Search for Alexander" displayed at four cities in the United States from 1980 to 1982.
+The finds from this tomb were later included in the traveling exhibit "The Search for Alexander," displayed in four cities in the United States from 1980 to 1982.

-He suggested that the tomb's occupant was probably Philip, son of Amyntas, king of the Macedonians, created understandable sensation, and aroused world-wide interest.
-While the discovery was of great archaeological importance, the identification of the tomb with Philip has been debated by some archaeologists.
+He suggested that the tomb's occupant was probably Philip, son of Amyntas, king of the Macedonians, which created an understandable sensation and aroused worldwide interest.
+The discovery was of great archaeological importance.
+However, the identification of the tomb with Philip has been debated by some archaeologists.

 He lived permanently in Thessaloniki and died on March 30, 1992.